2020 Carolina Panthers Outlook

 The two tackles positions have a chance to rank highly in 2020, and Paradis should be much better than he showed last year.
 Carolina has risk at guard while needing plenty of improvement in pass protection.
 The high upside of Christian McCaffrey does hide some of the deficiencies in run blocking.
 At best, a league-average offensive line if a couple players show growth in 2020.

-QB Teddy Bridgewater, DEN - Super Sleeper (high risk/potential)
+QB Teddy Bridgewater, MIA - Super Sleeper (high risk/potential)

 Bridgewater parlayed a successful five games (5-0) with the Saints into a $63 million contract in the offseason.
 He came into the league as a first-round draft pick (32nd) while working as a low volume passer over 28 starts (17-11) for the Vikings.